dlazesz/cfpdb/README.md

 There are three independent (orphan) branches in this repository:

 - _master_: contains the program and the setup instructions
-- _conferences_: stores _conferences.yaml_ that stores the conference data.
-Meant to be edited by the collaborators
+- _conferences_: contains _conferences.yaml_ which stores the conference data (it is meant to be edited by the collaborators)
 - _gh-pages_: stores the rendered html file for the calendar to be shown as https://USERNAME.github.io/REPONAME

-When the updater process runs, it fetches `conferences.yaml` from the _conferences_ branch in this repository and pushes the rendered html to _gh-pages_ branch
+The updater process fetches `conferences.yaml` from the _conferences_ branch in this repository and pushes the rendered html to the _gh-pages_ branch.

 ## New features

-- iCalendar file (.ics) generation which can be subscribed to
+- iCalendar file (.ics) generation which can be subscribed to (see description)

 ## History
 Code written between Nov 2008 and Nov 2010 by Bálint Sass

-Full rewrite in Jan 2019 by Balázs Indig
+Full revision in Jan 2019 by Balázs Indig

 ## Acknowledgement

-The Author would like to express his sincere gratitude to Bálint Sass for open sourcing the original program and enabling others to use and develop it further and keep this nice idea rocking!
+I would like to express my gratitude to Bálint Sass for open sourcing the original program and enabling others to use and develop it.

 ## License